 There are actually 28 different forms of CLA, but two of the most important ones are "c9, t11" and "t10, c12" (4).

-On the image, you see regular linoleic acid on the top, with the two most important forms of conjugated linoleic acid below (5):
+In the image below, you see regular linoleic acid on the top, with the two most important forms of conjugated linoleic acid (5):